Random matrices: Orthogonal polynomials

 \subsection{Motzkin paths and continuous fractions}

-We have found that the orthogonal polynomials \eqref{pkdet} and the moments of our matrix model \eqref{eq:trf} can be expressed in terms of an infinite matrix $Q$, where however $|i-j|>1\Rightarrow Q_{i,j}=0$.
-So a sum of the type $\sum_i Q_{i,j} \cdots $ has only three non-vanishing terms, which suggests that it can have a combinatorial interpretation in terms of paths with three possible directions, called Motzkin paths.
+We have found that the orthogonal polynomials \eqref{pkdet} and the moments of our matrix model \eqref{eq:trf} can be expressed in terms of an infinite matrix $Q$, which is tridiagonal: $|i-j|>1\implies Q_{i,j}=0$.
+So a sum of the type $\sum_i Q_{i,j} \cdots $ only has three non-vanishing terms, which suggests that it can have a combinatorial interpretation in terms of paths with three possible directions, called Motzkin paths.